balojey/honeycomb-dashboard/docs/prd/epic-1-foundation-project-management.md

 2. If the API call is successful, the dashboard displays a list of projects, showing at least the project name.
 3. If the user has no projects, a message is displayed indicating "No projects found."
 4. If the API call fails, a user-friendly error message is displayed.

+---
+## **Story 1.4: Create New Project**
+**As a** user, **I want** a "Create Project" button and a form to provide a project name, **so that** I can initialize a new project on the Honeycomb Protocol.

+**Acceptance Criteria:**
+1. The Projects Dashboard displays a "Create New Project" button.
+2. Clicking the button opens a form or modal prompting for a "Project Name".
+3. The form includes client-side validation for the name field.
+4. Submitting the form initiates the `createCreateProjectTransaction` process via the BFF.
+5. The user is prompted by their connected wallet to sign and approve the creation transaction.
+6. Upon successful confirmation, the project list is refreshed to show the newly created project.
+7. If the transaction fails, a user-friendly error message is displayed.